Rhodonite Properties, Facts and Photos

 The healing properties of rhodonite are particularly beneficial for those going through a significant change in life.
 This is even more relevant when the situation is not of your choosing.

 Rhodonite dispels negative states of mind, confusion and anxiety.
 It promotes feelings of wellbeing and raises optimism.

 Associated with the heart chakra it activates love energies, eases tension and stimulates and heals the heart.
 It balances emotions, nurtures love and can help with emotional healing.

 Rhodonite can help those who regularly deal with upsetting or difficult situations.

 It promotes calmness and confidence and improves the ability to communicate in a loving and compassionate manner.

 The rhodonite picture at the top of our article is courtesy of Stan Celestian.
 The stone in the second picture is on display in the Smithsonian National Museum of Natural History, Washington D.C.
 Photo by Stone Mania.
-Both pictures are clickable and redirect to the original non-compressed image.
+Both pictures are clickable and redirect to the original images.